 Cleaning and Storing the Splatter Shield

 There are plenty of ways to store and clean your shield between uses.
-Giving the shield a quick rinse with the sprayer after each use is usually sufficient to get rid of any of the splatter on the shield (splatter that it kept off your walls!), and you can give it a spritz with whatever bathroom cleaner you use if you'd like.
+Giving the shield a quick rinse with the sprayer after each use is usually sufficient to get rid of any of the splatters on the shield (splatter that it kept off your walls!), and you can give it a spritz with whatever bathroom cleaner you use if you'd like.

-The Spray Pal Splatter Shield fits in most medium sized wetbags, so you can hang it up in the bathroom ready to go for next time.
+The Spray Pal Splatter Shield fits in most medium-sized wetbags, so you can hang it up in the bathroom ready to go for next time.
 The shield is taller than most wetbags, which is actually good because it allows air circulation so the shield and bag can dry.

 Tips to Using the Splatter Shield and Sprayer